Rexinazor/Virus-Collection/README.md

-### NOTE: This Tutorial is for windows based computer only, these viruses do not work on Linux or MAC.
+### NOTE: This is for windows based computer only, these viruses do not work on Linux or MAC.